uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

       - ex) A company wants to make an upfront commitment for continued use of its production Amazon EC2 instances in exchange for a reduced overall cost.
 Reserved Instances and Savings Plans meet these requirements with the lowest cost.
     - Spot Instance : 공급/수요에 따라 조정
       - ex) A company runs thousands of simultaneous simulations using AWS Batch.
 Each simulation is stateless, is fault tolerant, and runs for up to 3 hours.
 Spot Instances enables the company to optimize costs and meet these requirements.
+      - ex) A company has a test AWS environment.
+A company is planning on testing an application within AWS.
+The application testing can be interrupted and does not need to run continuously.
+Spot instances will meet these requirements most cost-effectively.
+      - ex) A company is deploying a machine learning (ML) research project that will require a lot of compute power over several months.
+The ML processing jobs do not need to run at specific times.
+Spot instances will meet these requirements at the lowest cost.
     - Dedicated Instance
     - Dedicated Hosts : 코어당 소프트웨어 라이선스
     - **Savings Plan** : 1년 또는 3년 기간 동안 일정한 컴퓨팅 사용량 약정